-Securing the future of mobility Bookmark has been added
+Securing the future of mobility has been saved

 Securing the future of mobility

 A diverse consortium of actors is required to effectively set standards that can bridge tomorrow's diverse mobility options

 The promise of connected and self-driving cars: increasing ease, comfort and efficiency, whilst reducing the risks of driving .
 But making the new mobility ecosystem secure and resilient means tackling an ever-expanding range of cybersecurity issues, as innovations expose automakers, providers, and passengers to potential data governance, privacy and safety risks.

 How can automotive innovations be made secure?

 In our report we envision four co-existing future states of mobility: some quite similar to today’s landscape and others that posit more ambitious vehicle sharing and autonomous driving possibilities The risks of these innovations that promptly come to mind, such as hacked autonomous vehicles crashing, only begin to scratch the surface; indeed, they may not even represent the most likely or high-impact threats.

 Shared vehicles could hold data from hundreds of unique users, making them a ripe target for digital thieves.
 Connected and increasingly autonomous vehicles may provide new opportunities for malicious ransomware.
 Vehicle-to-everything (V2X) communications can be compromised leading to safety issues for drivers and other road users.
 And as mobility managers take the hassle out of travel by managing end-to-end trip planning, they could gain an increasingly holistic view of people’s lives, including where they go, when, and for what purpose, accumulating data and raising the stakes even further.

 The path forward should incorporate a comprehensive approach to cybersecurity that makes connected vehicles and the associated ecosystems secure, vigilant, and resilient.
 This likely involves a radical change to how organizations address cybersecurity: